-Credit card funding is the process of using your credit card to add funds into a new bank account.
-Most people transfer money to new bank accounts with either a cash deposit, check deposit, or electronic transfer (ACH).
+Are you looking to fund a bank account with a credit card?
+Credit card funding is the process of using your credit card to add funds to a new bank account.

 However, some banks allow you to make an initial deposit with a credit card.
 Funding a new checking account or savings account with a credit card can provide some added financial benefits but isn’t without risks.